 Staff, Adjunct Faculty, Visiting Scholars: These individuals normally receive a paper ID card from the dean or registrar.
 If a photo ID is desired, the person must ask the dean, registrar or supervisor to make an appointment at email@example.com to have the card created.

 Community patrons, ALTA reciprocal borrowers, UCB: All will have paper card made at library.
-Patrons will provide proof of status when they visit the circulation desk.
+Patrons will provide proof of status when they contact the library.

 Once a student has registered for the new term, the data is transmitted to the library, which renews the card.
 Students will need to present proof of registration in order to have UCB library privileges renewed.